Communication

 Germany

 In Germany follow-up is infrequent.
 Once an agreement has been made neither party feels the need to contact the other in order to check the status or priority of that agreement.
 Agreed is agreed.
-Patterns
+Examples

 United States